 Career Info for Botany Jobs

 Salary and career outlook varies according to many factors, including the specific job title and level of education.
 The U.S. Bureau of Labor Statistics (BLS) provides information for several careers in this field.
-Biophysicists and biochemists, who need a doctoral or professional degree, earned an average salary of $89,470 in 2012.
-Agronomists, or soil and plant scientists, earned $63,290.
-Environmental scientists and specialists earned $68,970 at that time.
-Biological scientists earned $76,630, while biological technicians, who help out in laboratories, earned $42,600.
-Outlook was expected to be average or above for all of these positions from 2012-2022; biochemists and biophysicists were expected to enjoy an especially strong increase in employment at 19% growth, per the BLS.
+Biophysicists and biochemists, with a doctoral or professional degree, earned a median salary of $82,150 in 2015.
+Agronomists, or soil and plant scientists, earned $60,050.
+Environmental scientists and specialists earned $67,460 at that time.
+Microbiologists earned $67,550, while biological technicians, who help out in laboratories, earned $41,650.
+Outlook was expected to be below average for microbiologists from 2014 to 2024, while biophysicists and biochemists, biological technicians and soil and plant scientists can expect average job growth during the same time period; environmental scientists and specialists were expected to enjoy an employment growth of 11%, per the BLS.